September 06, 2019

 Specific treatment options for affected individuals may include physical and occupational therapy to improve muscle strength and, when necessary, the use of various devices including braces, walkers or wheelchairs to assist with walking (ambulation).

 Additional drugs have been studied as potential therapies for individuals with sIBM including the immunosuppressive drug, mycophenolate mofetil, and intravenous immunoglobulin, a concentrated preparation containing antibodies obtained from the fluid portion of the blood (plasma) of healthy individuals.
-Early results suggest that some individuals taking these medications have experienced short-lived improvement of symptoms.
+Some individuals taking these medications have experienced short-lived improvement of symptoms but none of these medications have been scientifically demonstrated to have efficacy.
 More research is necessary to determine the long-term effectiveness and safety of these medications for the treatment of individuals with sIBM.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: